FuelLabs/fuels-ts/docs/QUICKSTART.md

 Both should return the respective versions.

-## ⚡ Running a local Fuel Network
+## ⚡ Running a Fuel locally

-When developing the best way to test, and try again it running a local node, for this we need to;
+When developing the best way to test is running a local node, for this we need to;

-1. **Create chain configuration**: The file will configure the root state of the local node, **like initial account balances**.
+1. **Create chain configuration**: This file will have the configuration of the root state of the local node. **Like initial account balances**.
-2. **Run a local node**: We are going to set to the node, witch IP and PORT it will use, where the `chainConfig.json` it's and also where we want the state to be saved on the local disk.
+2. **Run a local node**: We are going to provide to node process in witch IP and PORT we want it run, and the path to the `chainConfig.json` file we just create.

 ### 1. Create chain configuration

-Let's create a folder for out project, all the the instructions will have the folder in order to make easer to know where you should.
+Let's create a folder for our project.

+> ⚠️ Notice: All the the commands will have the folder path where you should execute it.

 ```sh
 mkdir my-fuel-dapp